 Complaint - The formal name for "making a complaint" is "filing a grievance."
 The complaint process is used only for certain types of problems.
 This includes problems related to quality of care, waiting times, and the customer service you receive.
-It also includes complaints if your plan does not follow the time periods in the appeal process.
+See also "Grievance," in this list of definitions.

-Comprehensive Outpatient Rehabilitation Facility (CORF) - A facility that mainly provides rehabilitation services after an illness or injury, including physical therapy, social or psychological services, respiratory therapy, occupational therapy and speech-language pathology services, and home environment evaluation services.
+Comprehensive Outpatient Rehabilitation Facility (CORF) - A facility that mainly provides rehabilitation services after an illness or injury, and provides a variety of services including physical therapy, social or psychological services, respiratory therapy, occupational therapy and speech-language pathology services, and home environment evaluation services.